gvwilson/sensibleadventures/nardica/nardica.md

 The square man blinked.
 "Sure there is.
-You take the polarizer out of a medical SQUID stick it in a high-conductance fractal mesh, and boom---there's your de-ionizer."
+You take the polarizer out of a micromagnetic resonator, stick it in a high-conductance fractal mesh, and boom---there's your de-ionizer."